 Equity in Artist Hiring

-In the upcoming 2019-2020 season, at least 50% of our artists are women, trans, nonbinary, or members of other marginalized gender identities, and at least 50% will be people of color.
+Beginning in the 2019-2020 season, at least 50% of our artists are women, trans, nonbinary, or members of other marginalized gender identities, and at least 50% are people of color.
 This commitment will continue in all future seasons.

-The Equal Play commissioning program is a natural evolution of Round House’s ongoing commitment to gender parity and racial diversity.
+Launched in 2017, the Equal Play commissioning program is a natural evolution of Round House’s ongoing commitment to gender parity and racial diversity.
 Over the next decade, Equal Play will commission and develop 30 new plays written exclusively by women playwrights and BIPOC (Black, Indigenous, and persons of color) playwrights, including ten plays for our Teen Performance Company.
 We will use this program to combat the pervasive inequality in American theatre while supporting plays that speak to the world’s most pressing issues.

 Round House believes in the importance of building audiences for the future.
 Free Play provides teenagers and college students with free Round House tickets — any play, any time.
 This program removes financial obstacles while nurturing an interest in live professional theatre.
 In addition, our designated Teen and College Nights encourage young patrons to come with friends to see a production and socialize with artists after the show.
 Each year, more than two thousand students see Round House productions for free as part of this program.

 On The House

-Round House Theatre recently launched On The House, a new community ticket access program to remove barriers that can make it difficult for some members of our community to experience our work.
+In 2019, Round House Theatre launched On The House, a community ticket access program to remove barriers that can make it difficult for some members of our community to experience our work.
 This program provides complimentary group tickets to 501(c)(3) nonprofit organizations and community-serving organizations with a 501(c)(3) fiscal sponsor who are interested in sharing the enjoyment of live theatre with their constituents.